xpair-fun/xpair/examples/nextjs/README.md

 - Use the Quick Payment button to send 0.01 USDC instantly
 - Or use the Custom Payment form to enter any amount

-## How onchain.fi Works

-The app uses **onchain.fi smart routing** to automatically select the best facilitator:

-- **OctonetAI** - Supports Solana + SVM
-- **Aurracloud** - Solana specialist
-- **PayAI** - Multi-chain support

-onchain.fi handles:
-- ✅ Automatic failover if one facilitator is down
-- ✅ Intelligent selection by speed, cost, or reliability
-- ✅ Built-in retries and error handling

 ## Project Structure

 ```